prystupa/order-data-platform/README.md

 ## Outstanding questions
 - Recovery - in the unfortunate event that two nodes are going down (primary node and its backup) at the same time, how would I even detect there is data loss?
 How do I know which keys are gone and need to be reprocessed?
+- Ingestion speed and lack of back pressure - if clients feed events at a high rate, the server starts dropping events (with Event queue is overloaded message).
+A test case we used is feeding 1mln events to a single Hazelcast node deplyed on m2.large EC2 instance